 The main use of the Form I-9 is related to the verification of the eligibility of a future employee in an American company.
 The document is used to verify the identity of the person and his or her eligibility for working in a certain company.

 The Form I-9 is a document operated by the USCIS and all employers in Miami, USA, are required to fill in a document for each new foreign employee.
-Our law firm in Miami can provide more details related to the Form I-9.
+Our immigration law firm in USA can provide more details related to the Form I-9.

 Form I-9: requirements for employers and employees

-Employers are required to verify the above mentioned aspects and report them to USCIS by filling the Form I-9 within three days since the employment was registered.
+Employers are required to verify the above-mentioned aspects and report them to USCIS by filling the Form I-9 within three days since the employment being registered.
 If this regulation is not respected, the employers can be fined by the Department of Labor.

 The Form I-9 is compulsory for foreigners who have received the employment visa.
 However, the document is not required in the case of volunteers working in USA, as well as for employees who have signed a contract in USA.

 Persons who are interested in finding our more information on the employment eligibility verification form are invited to contact our naturalization lawyers in Miami.